How To Find Tangent Line With Derivative

 Dealing with More Complex Functions

 The principles remain the same even when dealing with more complex functions involving logarithmic, trigonometric, or other special functions.
 The key is to accurately apply the relevant differentiation rules to find the derivative and then follow the steps outlined above.
-Remember to always double-check your calculations to minimize errors.
+On the flip side, remember to always double-check your calculations to minimize errors.
 Practice is crucial for developing proficiency in this essential calculus skill.

 Handling Cases with Undefined Derivatives